DanteAlexis/projects/MassyAssignment/Readme.txt

 	Make it more responsive.
 It works for desktops and tablets, but gets a little weird on phone if an image has a long name.
 	Make image details more visually appealing :)
 	Centre images horizontally and vertically in their containers.

+Also, My card kept declining to allow Amazon access for now.
+So no live site :(